dragonfly90/dragonfly90.github.io/index.md

 ---
 layout: default
-title: Chris Cummins
+title: Liang Dong
 ---

 # Hello.

-I'm Chris, a full time geek and research student with a passion for developing great software, often late at night.
-Ask me about open source, Linux, obscure LISP dialects, or 1960's Russian surfing rock.
+I'm Liang, a full time PhD student with a passion for programming.
+Ask me about Human Computer Interaction, Robotics and Artificial Intelligence.

 -----